How to integrate Google Sheets with WooCommerce to add order information to WooCommerce when a row is added in Google Sheets

 2. Add a product to WooCommerce when a row is added in Google Sheets

 Automatically register products in WooCommerce by referencing the information added to Google Sheets.
 This is expected to keep the information accurate.
-Additionally, by eliminating the effort required for registration, you can proceed with your tasks more smoothly.
+Additionally, by eliminating the effort required for registration, you can streamline your operations.

 3. Add Customer Information to WooCommerce When a Row is Added in Google Sheets